Preparing the Economists of Tomorrow

 Reardon, Jack, Madi, Maria and Cato, Molly Scott (2018) Introducing a New Economics: Pluralist, Sustainable, and Progressive, Pluto Press, London.

-Building a Teaching Career in Economics
+Teaching Climate Change in Economics